dialectic-design-org/Socratism/docs/concepts/algorithm.md

 # Algorithm

+Algorithm frames repeatable procedures as creative tools, translating abstract ideas into executable logic.

-Algorithms act as design material.
-Their structure clarifies assumptions and lets ideas be tested through computation, revealing new creative possibilities.
+Algorithms facilitate ideas to be tested through computation, potentially revealing new creative possibilities and surprises.